A Personalised Approach To Hearing

 Toni East is an accredited audiologist with 20 years experience in running paediatric screening programs, electrophysiological testing, cochlear implant assessment and fitting, teaching, and diagnostic assessment and hearing rehabilitation.

-Receptionist Ellie is always ready to make appointments or to assist clients with the maintenance of their hearing aids.
+Ellie and Michelle on reception are always ready to make appointments or to assist clients with the maintenance of their hearing aids.

 Local Hearing Aid Specialists are proud members of the Wallsend Business Association and regularly support local business and community events.
 We support the Wallsend & Maryland Rotary in all of it’s endeavors.
 In 2013 they were awarded Best Customer Service in the Rotary Wallsend Community Awards.
 In 2017 Local Hearing Aid Specialists were a finalist in the Hunter Local Business Awards for Outstanding Health Improvement Services.

 If you’d like to know more about these products pop in and see us or drop us a line.

 Local Hearing Aid Specialists is located at Shop 4, Dan Rees St (Behind the Cheesecake Shop) in Wallsend, Newcastle NSW.

 We are open Monday to Friday, 8.30am to 4.30pm.
 Our office has free parking and disabled access, and is serviced by public transport.